EquiBind: Geometric Deep Learning for Drug Binding Structure Prediction: EquiBind Model

 \subsubsection{Distance Geometric Constraints}

-Our first goal is to enforce LAS distance constraints in the IEGMN layers after each coordinate transformation, i.e., through a tailored differentiable function $\Psi$ , which we call \textit{"LAS distance geometry (DG) projection."} While a hard constraint might be difficult to impose exactly, we find the following soft strategy to work well.
-Formally, the transformed coordinates $\Zb$ satisfy the LAS DG constraints iff the following function is minimized w.r.t. $\Zb$ for a fixed given (random low-energy unbound) conformer $\Xb$:
+Our first goal is to enforce LAS distance constraints in the IEGMN layers after each coordinate transformation, i.e., through a tailored differentiable function $\Psi$, which we call \textit{"LAS distance geometry (DG) projection."} While a hard constraint might be difficult to impose exactly, we find the following soft strategy to work well.
+Formally, the transformed coordinates $\Zb$ satisfy the LAS DG constraints if they are a global minimum of the following function for a fixed (random low-energy unbound) conformer $\Xb$: